 Transparency

-We do this because we believe the need for transparency in the coffee world is becoming more and more important.
-Today, the price of coffee on the C market is lower than the cost of coffee production, and farmers often do not have adequate funds for future investments in infrastructure, technology and their employees, which translates into the quality of coffee, availability and the entire production chain and people themselves. and their families.
+Currently, the price of coffee on the C market is lower than the cost of production, and farmers often struggle to secure adequate funding for infrastructure, technology, and employee wages.
+This directly impacts the quality of coffee, availability, and the entire production chain, affecting both the people who grow the coffee and their families.

 ---

-FOB price, i.e. "Free on Board", is a term defining the price for coffee already packed and placed in a container that is delivered to the ship.
-This price is expressed in prices per pound (lb), where one pound equals 453 grams of green coffee.
-We currently use prices per kilogram on our website.
-We use this type of pricing because it is a common pricing method and has been adopted as the standard for communicating pricing under The Pledge initiative.
+FOB Price: "Free on Board" refers to the price for coffee that has already been packed and placed in a container, ready to be delivered to the ship.
+The price is expressed per pound (lb), with one pound equaling 453 grams of green coffee.
+On our website, we use prices per kilogram, as it is a common pricing method and has been adopted as the standard for communicating pricing under The Pledge initiative.

 2023 Transparency report - in progress